 But in cases if the job advertisement does not mention about the resume file format what you could do?
 Let’s discover!

 How to choose the best resume file format?

-So before choosing a resume file format it’s really worth knowing what are the pros and cons of each of these file formats separately.
+So, before deciding on a resume file format, it’s important to understand the advantages and disadvantages of each of these file formats independently.